9 Class Hours

 Instructor: David Heneke

-• Learn how to identify data needs to perform analysis
+• Learn how to automate data analysis to improve efficiency

 Annual School Session